Astro-Sean/escatter/README.md

+[arxiv_link]: https://arxiv.org/list/astro-ph/new

+**Warning**

+Paper currently going through internal review and will be uplaoded to Arxiv shortly

 # Electron Scattering in Python

-[arxiv_link]: https://arxiv.org/list/astro-ph/new

 *escatter.py* is a Monte Carlo Electron Scattering Simulation designed to perform Monte Carlo simulations of electron scattering events.